Heartburn: Causes, Symptoms, Treatment & More | Heartburn Guide

 Slippery elm can be consumed in the form of a tea, which is made by adding powdered slippery elm bark to hot water and steeping for several minutes.
 It is also available in capsule form or as a powder that can be mixed with water or other liquids.
 Slippery elm is generally considered safe, but it may interact with certain medications, and it should not be taken within two hours of other medications to avoid interference with their absorption.
 It’s important to talk to a healthcare provider before using slippery elm for medicinal purposes, especially if you are pregnant, breastfeeding, or have any medical conditions or allergies.

-Honey: is a natural sweetener that has been used for centuries for its health benefits, including for digestive health.
+Honey: jar of honey is a natural sweetener that has been used for centuries for its health benefits, including for digestive health.
 It may help soothe the lining of the esophagus and may have antibacterial properties that can help prevent infections in the digestive tract.
 Some studies have also suggested that honey may help reduce symptoms of heartburn and acid reflux.
 However, it’s important to note that honey is still a sweetener and can still contribute to heartburn and other digestive symptoms if consumed in large amounts.
 Additionally, some people may be allergic to honey or may experience side effects such as bloating or diarrhea.

 If you’re interested in using honey as a natural remedy for heartburn, it’s best to choose raw, unpasteurized honey, which may have more health benefits than processed honey.
 You can consume honey on its own or add it to other remedies such as ginger tea or chamomile tea.
 However, as with any natural remedy, it’s always a good idea to talk to a healthcare provider before using honey for medicinal purposes.